Tipping element modelling and forecasting

 Stakeholder Type

-One of the most important outcomes of Earth Systems modelling in recent years is the demonstration that various “tipping elements”, where sudden, irreversible — and undesirable — changes might occur with relatively small changes in particular climatic elements.
+One of the most important outcomes of Earth Systems Modelling in recent years is the demonstration of various “tipping elements”, where sudden, irreversible — and undesirable — changes might occur with relatively small changes in particular climatic elements.
 Furthermore, in the last decade it has been postulated that the tipping elements could interact with one another, raising the possibility of a planet-wide domino effect.

 Future Horizons: